 On September 4, 2010, Iranian authorities arrested Sotoudeh on charges of propaganda against the state, acting against national security, violating hijab in a filmed speech, and membership in the Center for the Defense of Human Rights.
 She was denied bail, access to a lawyer, and visits from her family.
 For her work as a lawyer and human rights defender, the Iranian government sentenced Sotoudeh to six years in prison.

-On May 6, 2011, the UN Working Group on Arbitrary Detention found her detention violates Iran’s obligations under international law and called for her immediate release.
+On May 6, 2011, the UN Working Group on Arbitrary Detention found her detention violated Iran’s obligations under international law and called for her immediate release.

 Freedom Now brought international attention to Sotoudeh’s case by publishing op-eds in The Times, the Wall Street Journal, and The Huffington Post as well as preparing a report for the UN Human Rights Council prior to Iran’s universal periodic review.